andrew-pyle/orange-pi-hadoop-cluster/README.md

 ##### Boot up the Orange Pis
 ###### 24 March 2017

-I am using the Raspberry Pi for another project currently, so I will start this project setup with the Orange Pi One boards.
+My Raspberry Pi is currently in use for another project, so I will start this project setup with the Orange Pi One boards.

 I purchased 2 boards from [AliExpress.com](https://www.aliexpress.com/item/Orange-Pi-One-H3-Quad-core-Support-ubuntu-linux-and-android-mini-PC-Beyond-Raspberry-Pi/32603308880.html), along with a Sandisk Ultra 16 GB Class 10 micro SD card from [Amazon](https://www.amazon.com/gp/product/B010Q57SEE/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) for each.

 ![Orange Pi One](./images/orange-top.JPG)

 Each Orange Pi One requires a 5V 2A power supply with a DC barrel plug ([4.0mm/1.7mm - center positive](http://linux-sunxi.org/Orange_Pi_One)).
 I used a [USB-DC barrel plug cable from Amazon](http://a.co/dzPdzaR) so I could use a USB power supply that I had lying around the house.